imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 CLI
 ***

 The "DHCP client" protocol is has no default configuration options.
 So the CLI configuration is very simple.
+Just connect to the Opuntia system via ssh.

 This is the standard configuration for the "DHCP client" protocol